 Run your first job

 A short tutorial.
 You'll save a query, reference it from a job, run the job, and inspect the result.
-This is the simplest end-to-end path — save SQL once, run it on demand.
+Save SQL once, then run it on demand.

-For the full lifecycle — scheduling, versioning, debugging — see the Jobs section.
+For scheduling, versioning, and debugging, see the Jobs section.

 Prerequisites